Christ Church C.E. Primary School

 Who's Who

-Miss Barton- Year 2 teacher
+Miss Barton- Year 2 Class Teacher

 Mrs Jackson - Part-Time Teaching Assistant

-Miss Winstanley – Teaching Assistant
+Mrs Holmes – Part-Time Teaching Assistant

-In Year 2 PE is on Monday and Wednesday, please make sure you send your child in the correct PE kit.
+In Year 2 PE is on Tuesday and Friday, please make sure you send your child in the correct PE kit.

 Reading